nmacbean/GEOG-G489-589/Exercise 8: Plotting geospatial data from NetCDF files/Plotting_geospatial_data_from NetCDF.md

 3. Bonus question: why do you think there is a difference in how much change occurs in the tropics and in the northern hemisphere?
 [Hint: think what GPP is representing - the uptake of CO2 by plants]

 **That's it for today.
 However, do not hand in this assignment.
 You will complete Part B of this in-class exercise on Wednesday before you hand it in.**

+## In-class exercise: Part B
+In the second part of the in-class exercise you will simply calculate the mean temporal GPP and then save the new mean GPP array to a netcdf file following the notes in class.

+**Once you have completed this task, upload both Parts A and B to Canvas before the start of next class**